WhoisAbel/AndroidDocumentation/Dagger/dagger.md

 **Dagger just requires us to give the configuration for the required dependency and rest it takes care of using the annotation we have provided by generating the code internally.**

 #### Conclusion

+**We should use the dependency framework because of the following:**

+- **It helps us in managing the complex dependencies easily.**
+- **It makes the unit testing easy by enabling us to pass all the dependencies from outside so that we can easily use the mocked objects.**
+- **It easily manages the scope(lifecycle) of the object.**

+**This is why we need to use Dependency Injection Framework like Dagger in Android.**